Darxo/Hardened/README.md

 - Add various new helper functions for ranged ammo-using weapons to `weapon.nut`.
 See `ranged_weapon_hooks.nut` for the details
 - Add `HD_RequiredAmmoType = ::Const.Items.AmmoType.None` for `weapon.nut` which determines, which type of ammo a weapon uses
 - Add `HD_StartsBattleLoaded = false` for `weapon.nut` which determines, whether this weapon will be reloaded for free at the start of each battle (only works if the correct ammo is equipped)
+- Add new `HD_IsSortedBeforeMainhand = false` member for `skill.nut`.
+If `true`, then active skills will be sorted in front of mainhand skills

 ### New Character Properties